M-o-a-T/etcd-tree/doc/tutorial.rst

 the other, but which one is undefined and may change without notice.
 Use a typed subdirectory to resolve the conflict (below).

-If you want to subclass a whole directory, derive your class from ``EtcDir``.
+If you want to subclass a directory, derive your class from ``EtcDir``.

     class myDir(EtcDir):